-On October 3, 2014, TriCo completed the acquisition of North Valley Bancorp following receipt of shareholder approval from both institutions and all required regulatory approvals.
+On October 3, 2014, TriCo completed the acquisition of North Valley Bancorp.
 As part of the acquisition, North Valley Bank, a wholly-owned subsidiary of North Valley Bancorp, merged with and into Tri Counties Bank.
 In the acquisition, each share of North Valley common stock was converted into the right to receive 0.9433 shares of TriCo common stock.
 TriCo issued an aggregate of approximately 6.58 million shares of TriCo common stock to North Valley Bancorp shareholders, which was valued at a total of approximately \$151 million based on the closing trading price of TriCo common stock on October 3, 2014 of \$21.73.
 TriCo also assumed North Valley Bancorp's obligations with respect to its outstanding trust preferred securities.
 Beginning on October 4, 2014, the effect of revenue and expenses from the operations of North Valley Bancorp, and the TriCo Bancshares common shares issued in consideration of the merger are included in the results of the Company.

 North Valley Bank was a full-service commercial bank headquartered in Redding, California.
 North Valley conducted a commercial and retail banking services which included accepting demand, savings, and money market rate deposit accounts and time deposits, and making commercial, real estate and consumer loans.
-North Valley Bank had \$935 million in assets and 22 commercial banking offices in Shasta, Humboldt, Del Norte, Mendocino, Yolo, Sonoma, Placer and Trinity Counties in Northern California at June 30, 2014.
+North Valley Bank had approximately \$935 million in assets and 22 commercial banking offices in Shasta, Humboldt, Del Norte, Mendocino, Yolo, Sonoma, Placer and Trinity Counties in Northern California at June 30, 2014.
+See Note 2 in the financial statements at Item 8 of Part II of this report for a discussion about this transaction.